What is biofeedback?

 - Disorders involving a severe, unstable autonomic nervous system or endocrine or metabolic functions (e.g., diabetes)

 - Severe memory, attention or neurological conditions (e.g., seizures)

 - Severe or unstable medical illness, including a heart condition or asthma

 - Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder or post-traumatic stress disorder)

-If you are interested about biofeedback and would like to learn more about it, you can contact the CTC at 404-413-1640 to speak with the Mind-Body Clinic coordinator.
-The two of you can decide whether you meet the eligibility criteria for biofeedback training.
-You will then be referred to a member of the biofeedback team for a demonstration and personal coaching session.
-When you are comfortable using the equipment on your own, you may begin using the biofeedback equipment in the Relaxation Room at your convenience during the CTC’s business hours.
+Students who are interested in biofeedback and would like to learn more about it should contact the Counseling Center at 404-413-1640 to speak with the Mind-Body Clinic coordinator.
+The student and the coordinator will decide together if the student meets the eligibility criteria for biofeedback training.
+The Mind-Body Clinic coordinator will then refer the student to a member of the biofeedback team for a demonstration and personal coaching session.
+When students are comfortable using the equipment on their own, they may begin using the biofeedback equipment in the Relaxation Room at their convenience during the Counseling Center business hours.